 Newcastle

-Newcastle itself has developed thanks to its accessible waterways.
 On the mouth of the Hunter River, Newcastle has several large marinas for boats to drop anchor in.
-Whilst the main waterways see a lot of commercial activity, donโt let this be a dealbreaker.
-Indeed, explore the cityโs expansive shoreline and you will find excellent spots to hit the open sea without disruptions.
+While the main waterways see a lot of commercial activity, donโt let this be a dealbreaker.
+Take your boat and explore the cityโs expansive shoreline and you’ll find excellent spots to hit the open sea without disruptions.

 Lake Glenbawn